List of monsters in Marvel Comics: Zetora

 Zetora is a giant monstrous Martian that first appeared in Journey into Mystery #57 and was created by Jack Kirby and Dick Ayers.

 Zetora was a giant Martian criminal who fled to Earth after committing a crime on Mars.

 Zombie

 Zzutak

 Zzutak is a giant monster that first appeared in Strange Tales #88 and was created by Stan Lee, Jack Kirby, and Steve Ditko.

-Zzutak is an orange monster that was painted to life on an Aztec canvas by comic book illustrator Frank Johnson upon being manipulated by an Aztec tribe.
+Zzutak is an orange monster that was created by comic book illustrator Frank Johnson after he was manipulated by an Aztec tribe.

 Zzutak in other media

-Zzutak appears in Hulk: Where Monsters Dwell with its vocal effects provided by Jon Olson.
+Zzutak appears in Hulk: Where Monsters Dwell, with vocal effects provided by Jon Olson.